therabidbanana/orange/README.markdown

     * rake doc    =>  runs yardoc (no, not really necessary)
     * rake clean  =>  clear out the temporary files not included in the repo
     * rake rcov   =>  runs rspec with rcov

+For my own reference - jeweler rake task for deploying the new gem:

+    * rake version:bump:patch release

 Programming Info
 ================